Back to Blog

-Digital Pool Chemical Tracking: How to Ditch Paper Logs for Good
+Digital Pool Chemical Tracking: Drop Paper Logs

 Paper chemical logs have been the default for pool service for decades.
 They are cheap, familiar, and require no software.
 But they are also easy to lose, hard to search, impossible to trend over time, and look unprofessional when a customer asks for their service history.
 Digital pool chemical tracking solves all of that — and when done right, it becomes a selling point that sets you apart from competitors still scribbling on clipboards.